National Paralysis Resource Center

-The Paralysis Resource Center (PRC) grant was awarded to the Christopher & Dana Reeve Foundation whose mission in part is to improve the quality of life for people living with paralysis through grants, information and advocacy.
-This mission aligns well with ACL’s mission and provides important new programmatic opportunities for persons with disabilities and older adults.
+The mission of the Paralysis Resource Center (PRC) operated by the Christopher & Dana Reeve Foundation is to improve the quality of life for people living with paralysis through grants, information, and advocacy.
 The PRC provides comprehensive information for people living with spinal cord injury, paralysis, and mobility-related disabilities and their families.
 Resources include information and referral by phone and email in multiple languages including English and Spanish; a peer and family support mentoring program; a military and veterans program; multicultural outreach services; free lending library; quality of life grants; and a national website.